This article answers commonly asked questions about the commercial marketplace.

 Azure Marketplace includes IT and developer solutions that are built on Azure or used within Azure subscriptions themselves.

-To learn more, go to the buyer's guide.
+To learn more, see the Marketplace customer documentation.

 Why should I make my software or services available in the Microsoft commercial marketplace?